EmmS21/Prompts/MarketingAgentSubscriber.md

 ## Output Format

-Return the final output as a JSON response with the following keys:
+Return the final output as a JSON response with the following keys.
+Do not return any other text or explanations, just return the JSON alone:

 1. **list_of_keywords**: Provide a list of unique, relevant keywords for the marketing campaign.
 Include at least 50 keywords.
 Pick keywords that; relate to the content with a lot of engagement, appearing high on search terms and in a less competitive space
 2. **list_of_ad_text**: Create a set of ad texts, each consisting of a headline and a description.
 Provide at least 6 different ad texts.
 Format this as follows: